 At Pure, we love all things orange.
 Our very own Ollie has similar tastes.

 A 2015 survey determined that cats drive about 15% of internet traffic.
-To put that into perspective, of about 4.66 billion people regularly using the internet, 699 million are at some point searching for cats and/or feline-related content every month.
+To put that into perspective, of about 4.66 billion people regularly using the internet, 699 million are at some point searching for cats and/or cat-related content every month.
 (All of that data has to get stored somewhere.)

 Needless to say, felines have “cat”apulted themselves into the zeitgeist.